timescale/docs/use-timescale/extensions/pgvector.md

 dataset used to train the model.
 This can happen if the information is stored in private documents or only became available recently.

+In this example, you create embeddings, insert the embeddings into Timescale and query the embeddings using `pgvector`.
+The content for the embeddings is from the Timescale blog, specifically from the [Developer Q&A][developer-qa] section, which features posts by Timescale users talking about their real-world use cases.

 ### Prerequisites

 Before you begin, make sure you have: